When the Philippine College of radiology was established in 1948, there was only a handful of Filipino Radiologists.

 This was the period when Manila was being slowly rebuilt from the devastation brought about by World War II.
-At that time they call the organization, Philippine Radiological Society (PRS).
-It is formed by the “Magnificent Seven”.
-The first PRS Constitution and by-laws were drafted.
-In 1968 Dr. Federico Principe, together with the remaining members of the Magnificent 7 and other young remaining radiologists, successfully block a bill in Congress seeking to liberalize the acquisition of x-ray machines and professionalize x-ray technicians.
-In August 21, 1970, a new Constitution and by-laws change the name of the Philippine Radiological Society (PRS) to Philippine College of Radiology (PCR).
+At that time they called the organization the Philippine Radiological Society (PRS).
+It was formed by the “Magnificent Seven”.
+The first PRS Constitution and its by-laws was then drafted.
+In 1968 Dr. Federico Principe, together with the remaining members of the Magnificent 7, and other young radiologists, successfully blocked a bill in Congress seeking to liberalize the acquisition of X-ray machines and professionalize x-ray technicians.
+In August 21, 1970, a new Constitution and by-laws changed the name of the Philippine Radiological Society (PRS) to the present name, Philippine College of Radiology (PCR).

 The decade of the ‘70s saw the major development of the Philippine Radiological Society.
-With the new name of the organization, Philippine College of Radiology, a new logo, designed by Drs.
-BienvenidoLapuz and EdmundoVillacorta and executed by an artist was formed in 1970.
-The logo was considered a sign of peace, with the theme, “Medical Radiology for the Health of Mankind in Time of Peace.”
+Bearing the new name of the organization, the Philippine College of Radiology (PCR) with a new logo for the college.
+The logo was designed by Drs.
+Bienvenido Lapuz and Edmundo Villacorta, and was executed by an artist in 1970.
+It is interesting to note that the design of the logo was considered a sign of peace, with the theme, “Medical Radiology for the Health of Mankind in Time of Peace.”

 The growing members initiated more exciting exchanges in notes in radiology as the years go by.
-Film reading sessions, difficult cases were discussed and lectures were given.
-In 1983 a mid year post graduate symposium was started by Dr. HonoratoPiedad.
-These scientific meetings served as a formal venues for exchanging notes and knowledge on trends in the specialty.
-The first Scientific meeting of the section of Radiation Oncology was held.
+Film reading sessions, difficult cases were discussed and lectures were delivered.
+In 1983, a midyear post graduate symposium was started by Dr. Honorato Piedad.
+These scientific meetings served as formal venues for exchanging notes and knowledge on trends in the specialties of the society.
+It was then that the first Scientific meeting of the section of Radiation Oncology was held.
 In 1984 the specialty societies of Ultrasound and of Radiation Oncology were formally organized.
 In 1991, the PCR constitution underwent amendments to expand the growing membership categories.

 In 1997 the PCR Board of Directors approved the Revised Criteria for accreditation of Residency Training in Radiology.
 The Residency training council (RTC), a new PCR body composed of all training officers of accredited hospital, was formed.